NUWCDIVNPT/stig-manager/docs/installation-and-setup/reverse-proxy.rst

 Configure a Reverse Proxy or Kubernetes Ingress Controller
 --------------------------------------------------------------

 To support HTTPS connections, STIG Manager components should be situated behind a reverse proxy or in a Kubernetes cluster.
-Configure the reverse proxy (such as nginx) or the Kubernetes Ingress Controller in accordance with publisher documentation, local security requirements, and Keycloak documentation.
+Configure the reverse proxy (such as nginx) or the Kubernetes Ingress Controller in accordance with publisher documentation, local security requirements, and OIDC Provider (eg. Keycloak) documentation.

-In either case, you will have to set Keycloak environment variable `PROXY_ADDRESS_FORWARDING=true`  and make sure appropriate headers are forwarded.
+**Keycloak Configuration for Reverse Proxy Environments:**

+- **Keycloak 26+**: Set ``KC_PROXY_HEADERS=xforwarded`` and ``KC_HTTP_ENABLED=true`` (if TLS terminates at proxy)
+- Ensure your proxy forwards appropriate headers (X-Forwarded-For, X-Forwarded-Proto, X-Forwarded-Host)